 What are the Traditional Gifts for Wedding Anniversaries?

-Traditional wedding anniversary gifts began as customary items found during that period and paralleled to the fragility and modest beginnings of marriage.
-The themes start as simplistic and economical, and the gifts follow suit as the couple grows together, getting stronger and more established in life.
+Traditional wedding anniversary gifts began as customary items found during that period and paralleled the fragility and modest beginnings of marriage.
+Starting as simplistic and economical, the gift themes for each year follow suit as the couple grows together, getting stronger and more established in life.

 What is the Modern Anniversary Gift List?